arunoruto/writefull.nvim/README.md

 This repo will be used to gather information and ideas, before I have time to implement this!

+# Current state
+- Using `WritefullToken` a new tab will be opened where the `Firebase-Token` can be inserted.
+This file needs to be created at least.
+If it is empty, errors will be thrown.
+- Go into visual mode `v` and select a text snippet to be rephrased.
+By hitting `<leader>wr` (writefull rephrase), a request will be made, and the response will be printed out (for now).

 # API

 I am using the writefull integration into overleaf and analyzed the network a bit.
 So, what is needed to communicate with writefull?